 So you’re beginning to learn your way around building products and/or services for WordPress.
-Perhaps you’ve read a number of tutorials, been through the Codex, built a couple of themes or plugins, and now you’re ready to begin working on a project for client or with a team.
+Perhaps you’ve read some tutorials, been through the Codex, built a couple of themes or plugins, and now you’re ready to begin working on a project for a client or with a team.

 There are a lot of variables to take into consideration all of which range from project management to design from specification to development.
-Though each of those are important in their own regard, there’s one thing that you can expect to be constant throughout your projects and that’s writing code.
+Though each of those is important in its own regard, there’s one thing that you can expect to be constant throughout your projects and that’s writing code.

 Yes, it helps to know how to plan the architecture of the project and yes, it helps to have some experience with design – be it object-oriented or not – but it also helps to know the coding standards of the language and platform of which you’re working.

 WordPress, like many other languages, platforms, and frameworks, has its own set of coding standards and if you’re going to be a professional WordPress developer, then it helps to under them and to apply them in your work.

 In this session, we’re going to take a look at exactly why that’s the case.
 Specifically, we’re going to discuss…

 2. Why we, as developers, should be using them throughout our projects

 3. The dangers of not using coding standards

 4. How coding standards contribute to the maintainability of our software